July 19, 2024

 While reaching out, make sure that you contact the right person in the first place, that is, someone who has decision-making control for your team.
 Also, your follow-ups should maintain regular consistency for maximum results.

-When you give feedback regularly, it makes giving and receiving harsh feedback a lot easier.
-It also reduces the likelihood of your direct report being surprised by the feedback they're winning (which often leads to disengagement).
+When you give feedback regularly, it is much easier to give and receive harsh feedback.
+It also reduces the likelihood of your direct report being surprised by the feedback they're receiving (which often leads to disengagement).

 Your feedback should be clear, direct, and unambiguous.
 To make accountability a habit, here are a few questions that you can put forward to your direct reports:

 Because merely giving feedback to employees isn't enough.
-Maintaining an open and flexible relationship with your employees will make them employees feel comfortable, talking about your performance candidly with you.
+Maintaining open and flexible employee relations will make them feel comfortable talking about your performance candidly with you.

 Suppose one of your employee’s children is sick, so the employee requests a more flexible work schedule.
 You should be able to find a solution based on the employee’s status and your business’ policies.